Skip to content

 If your course requires access to technical support and the use of specialist facilities such as laboratories and studio spaces, you will have access to these, and your timetable will be carefully managed to abide by social distancing guidelines.

 This can vary from essays to portfolios and presentations.
-Your course tutors will give you essential advice on writing university-level coursework in your course induction.
+Your course tutors will advise you on writing university-level coursework in your course induction.
+We also provide academic English and language support to international students who meet our English language requirements and are studying for a degree at NTU.

 You will be provided with opportunities to experience the professional world and gain insight into business practises and behaviours.
 Every course will continue to have work-like experience embedded within it.
 Our Employability team are here to support you every step of the way.
 They can support you with: